 Between 03:00 and 23:00 the channel broadcasts, without mandatory restricted access, a static interactive information page which provides viewers with details of how they can register for subscription or pay-per night adult services that have

 terms and conditions page).
 When on this page viewers are directed to go to a particular website for the full terms.
-Between 23:00 and 03:00 the channel transmits both free-to-air (i.e. without mandatory restricted access) promotional
+Between 23:00 and 03:00 the channel transmits both free-to-air (i.e. without mandatory restricted access) promotional trailers to

 Ofcom considered Rule 2.1 (generally accepted standards) and 2.3 (offensive material must be justified by context) of the Code.

 In breach of the rules

 The content of websites is not broadcast material, and therefore not subject to the requirements of the Code.
 However, any references to websites or URLs made on air, which can be through an interactive element of

 a service (i.e. the yellow button), are broadcast content.
 Ofcom therefore has the duty and the power to regulate such references under the Communications Act 2003.
 Ofcom licensed services should in no circumstances promote or direct viewers to adult